 Sterling Systems & Controls, Inc. custom designs and manufactures the highest quality automation control systems for virtually any process or a complete facility.
 Sterling Systems & Controls has designed and provided equipment and software for a customized Automated Feedmill Control System using an Allen-Bradley PLC and desktop PC’s running Sterling Systems’ customized Windows-based Automation Software.
-Sterling’s forty plus (40+) years of Feedmill process and feedmill automation experience ensures quality and efficiency in both hardware and software.
+Sterling’s forty-five plus (45+) years of Feedmill process and Feedmill automation experience ensures quality and efficiency in both hardware and software.

-Other items provided by Sterling Systems include a common PLC Control Panel, Server PC, Server Rack Panel, Uniterruptible Power Supplies for the PC’s, and the Truck Scale Light.
-The PLC Control Panel includes the main common PLC, Schagel distributor controllers and the two weight indicators (one Major scale, one Minor scale).
+Other items provided by Sterling Systems include a common PLC Control Panel, Server PC, Server Rack Panel, Uninterruptible Power Supplies for the PC’s, and the Truck Scale Light.
+The PLC Control Panel includes the main common PLC, Schlagel distributor controllers and the two weight indicators (one Major scale, one Minor scale).

 Operation of Automated Feedmill Control System

 Operation is simple.
 Using the standard Windows pull-down menu or the toolbar shortcut icon buttons, the system only displays the necessary functions that the operator requires at each level of the process.
 Formula data entry is fully programmable with sequencing of dry ingredient additions along with the hand add additions, which are all programmed by the operator under a security code.
 When actual processing is in progress, the pop-up dialog box displays the batching status information continuously.
 Alarm conditions, should they occur, are also displayed on the alarm screen.